fjwright/Run-REDUCE-0/UserGuide.md

 runs.
 It uses the standard Java package [java.util.prefs](https://docs.oracle.com/javase/8/docs/technotes/guides/preferences/), which stores data persistently in an implementation-dependent backing store.
-For example, on Microsoft Windows, the preferences for this app are stored in the registry under the key `Computer\HKEY_CURRENT_USER\Software\JavaSoft\Prefs\fjwright\runreduce`.
+For example, on Microsoft Windows the preferences for this app are stored in the registry under the key `Computer\HKEY_CURRENT_USER\Software\JavaSoft\Prefs\fjwright\runreduce`.

+Run-REDUCE currently assumes a standard installation of REDUCE and uses commands based on that assumption to run REDUCE.
+If the environment variable named `REDUCE` is set then Run-REDUCE uses its value as the root of the REDUCE installation; a final directory separator is optional.
+On Microsoft Windows, you can use either a backward or a forward slash as directory separator and case is not significant.
+For example, the following input to `cmd.exe` works (although it is unnecessary) if you have installed REDUCE on your `D`
+drive:

+`set REDUCE=D:/Program Files/Reduce`

+Otherwise, Run-REDUCE looks in the standard places for a REDUCE installation.
+On Microsoft Windows, it looks for the folder `\Program Files\Reduce` on all accessible drives.

 ## The Main Window

 The main window consists of two panes one above the other.
 The top pane displays a log of all the REDUCE input and output in the current session.
 This pane is read-only.
-The bottom pane is an input editor, which supports all the standard keyboard and mouse-based editing facilities normally provided by the platform.
+The bottom pane is an input editor that supports all the standard keyboard and mouse-based editing facilities normally provided by your platform.
 Both panes display vertical and horizontal scroll bars when appropriate; text does not wrap.
 The horizontal divider separating the two panes can be dragged up and down, and it can be moved all the way up or down by clicking on